 The physical attributes of space, such as the topography, influence the route selection process since they impose a variable friction on movements.
-Consequently, a route between two locations (1 and 3, but also using the intermediate location 2) may use a path that is not necessarily the most direct.
-The detour index (direct distance divided by the transport distance) illustrates the importance of physical constraints on route selection.
+Consequently, a route between two locations (1 and 3, but also using intermediate location 2) may use a path that is not necessarily the most direct, but less costly to build and operate.
+The detour index (direct distance divided by transport distance) illustrates the importance of physical constraints on route selection.

 |Route||Direct Distance (1-2-3)||Transport Distance||Detour Index|